OceanDataTools/openrvdas/docs/intro_and_overview.md

 1. Install the code following the instructions in the [OpenRVDAS Installation Guide](../INSTALL.md).
-Use default answers when asked, and answer "yes" that OpenRVDAS should be started on boot up, and "yes" that the data simulator should be installed and configured to run on start up.
+Use default answers when asked, and answer "yes" that OpenRVDAS should be started on boot up, and "yes" that the data simulator should be installed and configured to run on start up.<br>

 2. Assuming that the installation went smoothly (you received the 'Happy logging!' message at the end), open a web browser to [http://openrvdas:9001](http://openrvdas:9001).
 You should see the supervisord console indicating which scripts are running.